row-bloom/row-bloom/README.md

 ### Options

-Each renderer has its own way to handle **margin**, **header**, **footer**, **paper size** and more.
-This package tries to act as a wrapper and give the same output from same options regardless of rendering library.
+Each renderer has its own way of handling **margin**, **header**, **footer**, **paper size**, and more.
+This package tries to act as a wrapper and give the same output from the same options regardless of the rendering library.

 > The hard part XD

-The main options are the one offered by the browser print UI.
+The main options are the ones offered by the browser print UI.

 ![browser print options](./browser_print_options.png)